julianbuettner/maps-address-completion-service/README.md

 the most important cities in Africa.
 It also injects faulty data.

-- The europe world struct is 169MiB big
+- The europe world struct is 169MiB
-- The entire world struct is 203MiB big
+- The entire world struct is 203MiB
 - The entire world has ca. 26 Mio addresses
 - The entire world has ca. 736.000 unique street names
 - The entire world has ca. 378.000 unique house numbers which are not just integers (e.g. 1A)